 3. Can 36.7°C be considered low body temperature?

-4. Why do doctors use Celsius while some thermometers show Fahrenheit?
+4. Why do doctors use Celsius while thermometers in the U.S. show Fahrenheit?

 5. How do I quickly convert 36.7 C to F without a calculator?